hadi-abdine/FrenchWordEmbeddingsDemo/README.md

 # FrenchWordEmbeddingsDemo
-Web application developed using flask to explore French word embedding
+Web application developed using flask to explore French word embedding.
-# FrenchWordEmbeddingsDemo
+To use your Embeddings just change the path to the .bin embeddings file in the main of run.py.